-Margaret Kogos is a New York based composer, music producer and pianist.
-Her works range from fully acoustic chamber pieces to the electronic medium, with a strong influence from songwriting and spoken word.
+Margaret Kogos is a New York based composer, music producer, pianist and guitarist.
+Her works range from fully acoustic chamber pieces to the electronic medium, with a recent focus on both songwriting and percussion.

 Margaret holds a Bachelor’s of Music in Music Theory and Composition from New York University.
 She studied classical composition and counterpoint under Marc Antonio Consoli and Jazz Composition and Songwriting under Beata Hlavanková.
-Her works have been performed at various venues throughout New York, New Jersey, Prague and St. Louis.
+Her works have been performed at various venues throughout New York, New Jersey, Texas, Missouri and the Czech Republic.
 Prior to university, she studied classical piano for 15 years in both her hometown of New Orleans and in St. Louis.

 She currently works as a Publicity Assistant for Dotdotdotmusic and as an Artist Liaison at Jazz at Lincoln Center.
 Formerly, she worked as an Intern at Wynton Marsalis Enterprises.
 When she is not playing, writing or listening to music, she is probably eating, sleeping, reading or traveling.
 Or maybe at the park, enjoying the sunshine.